 Why are the tips of my ponytail palm turning brown?
 Brown tips are indicative of the fact that you are underwater the plant.
 It could also mean that you are over-fertilizing the plant.
 If the leaves are turning brown and crisp prune off the damaged part and start watering the plant more often.
 If your watering schedule is on track reduce the amount of fertilizers you are adding.

 If all is fine the plant can also have brown spots due to overexposure, keep them in a spot where it receives indirect light.
-To sum it up we can say that thought the ponytail palm is not an actual palm or plant we love every bit of it.
+To sum it up we can say that though the ponytail palm is not an actual palm or plant we love every bit of it.
 These add uniqueness to rooms they are placed in and the low maintenance tag makes them absolutely desirable.

 You may like following gardening articles: